The Forme of Cury: Makerouns

 Make a thin sheet of dough and cut it in pieces.
 Place them in boiling water and boil them well.
 Take cheese and grate it and add it and place butter beneath and above as with losyns [a dish similar to lasagne], and serve.

+Influences

+The book is influenced by the cuisine of several different countries.
+The book's relatively few vegetable and salad recipes indicate influence from the era's Spanish cuisine and Portuguese cuisine.
+Its pasta recipes are influenced by Italian cuisine.
+Some of the book's recipes and the syrup cooking techniques are based on Arabic cuisine, probably from Sicily, where the culture still had Arabic influences.

 Modern recreations

 The Café at the Rylands, in Manchester's John Rylands Library where the manuscript is kept, cooked Tart in Ymber Day, Compast, Payn Puff, Frumenty and Gingerbrede, accompanied by Piment (spiced wine), for invited guests in 2009.